-Recreational/Park Sites

-The general requirements of Subsection 3.1 shall apply and govern except as may be extended or amended herein.
+Recreational/Park Sites General The general requirements of Subsection 3.1 shall apply and govern except as may be extended or amended herein.
 All parkland must be fine graded and hydro-seeded by the Developer within 12 months of acceptance of the abutting services on maintenance.
 A minimum 75% consistent germination is required as determined by the Town of Essex.
 All park sites abutting residential shall be fenced to the satisfaction of the Town of Essex.

-3.6.2 Parking and Access Areas

-All parking areas and access areas shall be hard surfaced with asphalt, concrete or paving stones to control dust and provide adequate drainage

-3.6.3 Storm Water Management Facilities

-All play areas or passive areas used for stormwater storage should only contain infrequent flood events, yet serve as a recreational land for the majority of the time.
+Parking and Access Areas All parking areas and access areas shall be hard surfaced with asphalt, concrete or paving stones to control dust and provide adequate drainage Storm Water Management Facilities All play areas or passive areas used for stormwater storage should only contain infrequent flood events, yet serve as a recreational lands for the majority of the time.
 Surface ponding in parkland should be limited to storms meeting the minor 5-year storm, or greater, at the discretion of the Town of Essex.
-Proponents are advised that lands serving as a storm water storage area or other storm water management facility are not deemed to form part of a parkland dedication mandated under subsection 1.6, Parkland Dedication, Acquisition Fees and Development, of this Manual.

 Suitable LID stormwater control measures are also encouraged on recreational sites, including (but not limited to) bioretention, bioswales and rain gardens.
 Consideration should also be given to developing natural and constructed shade, as well as water filling stations on public property such as parks, community centres, and splash pads.

-Greenhouse Developments

-By law, to operate a greenhouse in Ontario, you must:

-- Get a Permit to Take Water, if you take more than 50,000 litres of water of any given day from a lake, stream, river, pond or groundwater source - Get approval from the Ministry of the Environment, Conservation and Parks to discharge sewage, including storm water, process water and sanitary sewage - Get approval to use, operate, establish, alter, extend or replace new or existing sewage works - Properly store and handle pesticides

-Hold a pesticide license or certificate such as the Greenhouse/Interior Plant exterminator license or Grower Pesticide Safety Grower Certificate to apply certain pesticides
+Greenhouse Developments General By law, to operate a greenhouse in Ontario, you must: Get a Permit to Take Water, if you take more than 50,000 litres of water of any given day from a lake, stream, river, pond or groundwater source Get approval from the Ministry of the Environment, Conservation and Parks to discharge sewage, including storm water, process water and sanitary sewage Get approval to use, operate, establish, alter, extend or replace new or existing sewage works Properly store and handle pesticides Hold a pesticide license or certificate such as the Greenhouse/Interior Plant exterminator license or Grower Pesticide Safety Grower Certificate to apply certain pesticides